dastrobu/angular-cdk-table-study/README.md

-# angular-cdk-table-study
+# Architectural study of a cdk-table integration

-architectural study of the cdk-table integration
+The cdk table is wrapped with a thin layer to have an abstraction of the interface and to make custom styling encapsulated in one component.